cloned2k16/FlatEarth/README.md

 # FlatEarth
 ### Mathematical DEMONSTRATION that Earth is FLAT
-( well actually not , but .. soooo much BIGer ! )
+( well actually not , but .. so.... much BIGer ! )

 you have been SCAMED,
 People knew since ever ..